HorizonBeckons/undermount-ac-esphome-thermostat/README.md

 ### Auto Mode
 The Auto Mode engages dynamic blower speed.
 This blower adjusts speed automatically to maintain the desired target temperature.
 This is the recommended mode and should be a "set it and forget it" configuration.

-Dynamic blower speed is driven through PID control loop logic.
+> Dynamic blower speed is driven through PID control loop logic.
+Future versions will exposed tuning controls in Home Assitant.

 ### Slow Ramping
 The blower will change speeds slowly to minimize audible changes to occupants.
 This includes transistion from Off, Idle, and Cooling modes.

 ## Thermostat Modes
-The thermostat has three actives modes.
+The thermostat has three modes.

 | Mode | Description
 | ----- | ---------- |